Natalie's Health

 Apples, grapefruit, kiwi, kumquats, lemon, limes, oranges, pear, persimmons, pomegranates.

-∗ PRINT / PIN this for later! ∗
+∗ Download this printable seasonal food chart!
+Or PIN for later! ∗

 Seasonal Produce Guide What’s in Season JANUARY